 SUPPORT, ENCOURAGE, AND RECOGNIZE VOLUNTEERISM (SERV)

-SERV is governed by two elected student officers and three faculty/staff advisers who foster community awareness, increase involvement in community service activities and generally work to support and coordinate community service activities at Olin.
-They coordinate with outside groups seeking volunteers, plan one-time and whole community events, maintain the website, charter projects, make budgeting decisions and generally deal with community service concerns that arise throughout the year.
+SERV is governed by two elected student officers and a StAR advisor who together foster community awareness, increase involvement in community service activities, and generally work to support and coordinate community service activities at Olin.
+They coordinate with outside groups seeking volunteers, plan one-time and whole community events, charter projects, make budgeting decisions, and generally deal with community service concerns that arise throughout the year.